 "Coordinated and integrated -It is important that auditors coordinate their work with internal audit, Audit Scotland, other external auditors and relevant scrutiny bodies to recognise the increasing integration of service delivery and partnership working within the public sector.
 This would help secure value for money by removing unnecessary duplication and also provide a clear programme of scrutiny activity for audited bodies.
 It should be noted that audits undertaken in compliance with ISAs (UK) do not allow direct assistance from internal audit"

-- 36. Over the course of our audit appointment we will work with internal audit to provide a co-ordinated and integrated audit resource. - 37.
-In 2020/21 we intend to supplement the work of internal audit by reviewing the following areas:
+36. We will work with internal audit to provide a co-ordinated and integrated audit resource.